ManiAm/VENTOS_Public/README.md

 Running the VENTOS Project
 --------------------------

-**Step 1:** Before running the VENTOS project, you have to run the python script "sumo-launchd.py" which is in the veins folder.
-The general format of this script is:

-    python sumo-launchd.py -vv -c /path/to/sumo/binary

-sumoD and sumo-guiD are two SUMO binaries that can be used with the above command.
-They both will be downloaded automatically in the VENTOS/sumoBinary folder upon the first run of the project. sumo-guiD is the GUI version that provides a graphical interface to SUMO, and is visible while the OMNET++ simulation is running (and is very good for debugging purposes).
+Before running the VENTOS project, latest SUMO binaries (`sumo-guiD` and `sumoD`) should be obtained.
+These binaries will be downloaded automatically in the VENTOS/sumoBinary folder upon the first run of the project. sumo-guiD is the GUI version that provides a graphical interface to SUMO, and is visible while the OMNET++ simulation is running (and is very useful for debugging purposes).
 On the other hands, sumoD is the command-line version which is faster.

-Thus you should run either of the following commands in the veins folder (with this assumption that VENTOS folder is on Desktop):
+Note: you can not use the official SUMO binaries since we have extended the TraCI commands, car-following models, etc. Using the official SUMO binaries will probably give you run-time error.

+**Step 1:** To save you the trouble of manually running SUMO prior to every OMNeT++ simulation, the Veins module framework comes with a small python script (sumo-launchd.py) to do that for you.
+This script will proxy TCP connections between OMNeT++ and SUMO, starting a new copy of the SUMO simulation for every OMNeT++ simulation connecting.
+From the veins folder, run either of the following commands (we assumed that VENTOS folder is on Desktop):

 SUMO in graphical mode: